How to Set Up a Usability Lab

 Usability testing has become integral to the product development cycle for websites, web applications, SaaS, mobile sites, mobile applications and everything related to the customer experience online.
-As a result, many clients have set up their own in-house usability labs to enable persistent and iterative usability testing for their web-based products.
-Creating an in-house usability lab is not only cost-effective, but also enables impromptu usability testing throughout multiple stages of a product's lifecycle, from testing concepts, wireframes and paper prototypes, to full beta sites, live websites, mobile sites and mobile applications.
+As part of this process, many clients have set up their own in-house usability testing environments to enable persistent and iterative usability testing for their web-based products.
+Creating an in-house usability lab is not only cost-effective, but also enables impromptu usability testing throughout multiple stages of a product's lifecycle, from testing concepts, wireframes and paper prototypes, to testing full beta sites, live websites and mobile applications.

 In this article, we will define the "Top 5 Steps" to consider when setting up a usability lab.
 Even if you are not looking to set up your own lab, many of these tips will be useful when selecting a research facility that provides usability testing capabilities.

-Top 5 Steps to Setting Up a Usability Lab:
+Top 5 Steps to Setting Up a Usabilty Lab:

 1. Create a Participant Research Room: